 Yes.
 Deadheading is a cultural practice that extends flowering in ornamental plants, including ranunculus or buttercups.

-Deadheading a ranunculus flower is done in the spring and summer by cutting the stem off at the crown of spent flowers.
+Deadheading a ranunculus flower head is done in the late spring and summer by cutting the stem off at the crown of spent flowers.
 Regularly doing this practice would promote continuous flowering.

 Can you grow ranunculus flowers in pots or containers?

 Yes, ranunculus flowers can be grown in pots or containers but should be in full sun for optimum flowering.
 Also, make sure that the container provides regular moisture and excellent drainage.

 Ranunculus plants in containers tend to develop a larger root system.
 Hence, keep in mind to avoid overcrowding in a single pot or containers.